Judged Show 2023

 Appliqué

-Quilts in this category can be appliquéd with any appliqué technique.
-Quilts may be based on traditional style patterns and sets, or they may be derived from fundamental changes to established patterns and sets.
+Quilts in this category should be predominantly appliquéd (more than 50%) with any appliqué technique.
+Quilts may be based on traditional style patterns and sets or may deviate from tradition.
 Quilts in this category may be any size within the rules.

-Quilts in this category may be made completely by hand.
-Any hand quilted quilt may also be entered in this category.
+Quilts in this category must be sewn by hand except for the first stage of the binding and the backing seams.
 Quilts in this category may be any size within the rules.

 Pieced